 Automate Data Protection

-This policy-based approach is a core function in Rubrik Zero Trust Data Management™.
+This policy-based approach is a core function in Rubrik Zero Trust Data Security™.
 An SLA Domain Policy translates data protection requirements in a simple workflow.
 This workflow abstracts away the complex backup job creation, tuning, and scheduling.
 It includes key requirements such as RPO, retention, replication, and archival.
 When applied to a workload, the Rubrik software translates the SLA into system tasks.
 These tasks are then delegated to the necessary platforms in Rubrik to meet a given SLA.
 An SLA is also agnostic, and a single policy can protect a diverse set of applications and data.

 Another key aspect of an SLA is the monitoring and reporting of data protection tasks.
 It has two potential outcomes: in compliance or out of compliance.
 This matches the binary nature of data regulation and simplifies the audit process.
 Additionally, it consolidates the reporting of data protection across the environment.
 On a day-to-day basis, an administrator can receive notifications, or log in to the system to view the status.
 This is a welcomed change from the duties of collating individual job success or cloud environments, which only introduces further risk.